-In Marathi film ‘Faster Fene’, BR Bhagwat’s loveable 1950s boy- detective gets a modern-day twist
+In Marathi film ‘Faster Fene’, BR Bhagwat’s lovable 1950s boy detective gets a modern-day twist

 “I started reading the books after the role came to me,” said Raghavan.
 “I didn’t prepare anything for the role, but the plus point was that I looked like him.
 My hair was exactly like his, and I had this lanky frame.
 I used to look like character that appeared on the covers of those books.”

 “Even today, when people speak of Faster Fene, they speak of me, and that makes me feel extremely grateful,” Raghavan said.
-“It feels like a tribute to Sulabha and Arvind Deshpande,” The cast of the serial also included Madhura Deo, and Dileep Prabhawalkar, who plays BR Bhagwat in Sarpotadar’s film.
+“It feels like a tribute to Sulabha and Arvind Deshpande,” The cast of the serial included Madhura Deo, and Dileep Prabhawalkar, who also plays BR Bhagwat in Sarpotadar’s film.

 Where there’s a will

-Unlike the 2017 film Faster Fene, which utilises Bhagwat’s character to craft an entirely new story, the serial was a direct adaptation of the author’s work.
-It was accompanied with a title track composed by Madhura Jasraj, which reflected Banya’s world view with its lyrics: Iraade nek ho toh sapne saakar hote hain, agar sachhi lagan ho toh raaste aasan hote hain.
+Unlike the 2017 film Faster Fene, which uses Bhagwat’s character to craft an entirely new story, the serial was a direct adaptation of the author’s work.
+It’s title track, composed by Madhura Jasraj, reflected Banya’s world view: Iraade nek ho toh sapne saakar hote hain, agar sachhi lagan ho toh raaste aasan hote hain.
+Good intentions can make dreams come true, true dedication can make the journey easier.

-It is exactly this spirit that Sarpotdar hopes to embody in his film.
+It is this spirit that Sarpotdar hopes his film will embody.
 “It should inspire audiences and make them feel like they should do something about the world around them,” he said.
 “It should make them want to get up and voice their opinion: that was the purpose of Fene then and even is now.”

 Sarpotdar and Raghavan both believe that the simplicity and rootedness of Faster Fene makes him an iconic character in Marathi literature.
 “He was a reflection of the fact that if you have the will to go find or uncover something, you could do it,” Sarpotdar said.
 “Bhagwat told us that a lot of kids used to go into their colonies and double up as detectives to find little things.
 They could believe that they are also Faster Fene.”